 - 3. Please input the student ID number in the Login ID box. - 4.
-Please input the resident registration number in the Password box (13 digits).
-In case of international students, please input the date of birth (8 digits, yyyymmdd).
+For Korean students, your password is set to 13 digits of your resident registration number.
+For international students, password is set to 8 digits of your date of birth (yyyymmdd). - \ If you've changed your password, please use the changed one.

 - 5. Please check the Add Box on the Courses of one's choice. - 6.
-After checking all the courses of one's choice, please click the "Submit" button.
+Once you check all the courses you want to enroll, please click the "Submit" button.